 This tiny little Oyen SSD is extremely lightweight and easy to carry around.
 Despite its small stature, it offers a pleasing performance and impressive speeds.
 You’ll also love its neat and tidy design.

 This section contains our pick of the best thunderbolt SSDs on the market.
 Unfortunately, there aren’t that many around, so we weren’t spoiled for choice here.
 However, the selections that we have made offer some of the finest, most valuable features.

 The ThunderGo, from Akitio, is just one of many SSD products produced by the manufacturer.
 It relies on a USB 3.0 interface, but this is combined with thunderbolt capacities.
 The result is a very flexible and dynamic device.
 If that weren’t enough, the ThunderGo also offers UAS features, which makes it even more impressive.
 Users who get frustrated with lost cables will be glad to know that this SSD comes with tethered wiring.
 However, it may also be charged in USB or thunderbolt mode, so you’ve got a range of options and functions here.
-It comes housed in a tough rubber enclosure for maximum strength and durability.
-If you want to find the best external SSD for adaptability and versatility, take a look at the ThunderGo.

 This external portable SSD is designed for Mac computers.
 It is one of the most satisfying devices on the market, in this regard, and it makes use of both thunderbolt and USB 3.0 technologies.
 You can pick it up in a range of sizes, with the smallest being 256GB and the largest 1TB.
 According to Transcend, the StoreJet 500 can reach a maximum read speed of 440MB.